gempesaw/atlantis-comment-helper/README.md

 # atlantis-comment-helper :honk:

-if you use atlantis and github, you may find yourself typing the same thing over and over again, with some variations for project and target, but not too many variations. this gets laborious, especially if terraform isn't your bestie and you need to do a lot of plan/apply cycles.
+if you use atlantis to plan and apply your terraform in github, you may find yourself typing the same thing over and over again, with some variations for project and target, but not too many variations. this gets laborious, especially if terraform isn't your bestie and you need to do a lot of plan/apply cycles.

-this chrome extension regexes a Github pull request's contents for the Atlantis commands on the page, and creates buttons that type and submit comment in for you. maybe later it'll have keyboard shortcuts instead of requiring mouse movement.
+this chrome extension regexes the content on a Github pull request page for the Atlantis commands, and just creates buttons that type and submit the comment in for you. maybe later it'll have keyboard shortcuts instead of requiring mouse movement.

 **N.B.**: you use this extension at your own risk; no guarantees of fitness for